fergonco/fergonco.github.io/_drafts/doing-react-without-learning.md

 ReactDOM.render(<MyComponent/>, document.getElementById("root"));
 {% endhighlight %}

-This will make the framework instantiate a *MyComponent* instance, make it "render" some contents that will be added to the *root* element in the DOM.
+This will make React instantiate a *MyComponent* instance and make it "render" some contents that will be added to the *root* element in the DOM.

 So apparently we are instantiating components by means of JSX expressions and adding their *render* output to the DOM.
-Let's see what a component looks like.
+Let's see how a component looks like.

 ### Defining your components

-Components are subclases of *React.Component*.
+Components are subclasses of *React.Component*.

 {% highlight javascript %}
 import React from 'react';